uv

 powershell -c "irm https://astral.sh/uv/install.ps1 | iex"

-There are other installation methods, but the command above is recommended by Astral.
+There are other installation methods, but the commands above are recommended by Astral.
 To verify installation/check the version of your uv package, open a new terminal window and run uv --version.

 Running uv in the terminal yields a help menu with commands and flags that are helpful to see together in one place.